Citigroup sets aside $600 million more to cover legal costs

 Like most banks, Citigroup does not disclose how much money it has set aside to cover legal costs that it can dip into in the future, known as its "reserves."
 Bernstein Research analysts estimated before Thursday's announcement that Citigroup's remaining reserves were about $2.5 billion at the end of September.

-Citigroup did not say specifically that the additional legal expenses were recognised in anticipation of a settlement of the foreign exchange probes.
+Citigroup did not say specifically that the additional legal expenses were recognized in anticipation of a settlement of the foreign exchange probes.

 MORE POSSIBLE SETTLEMENTS